zaiisao/Documentation/en/Interactive Broadcast/seventeen_people_iosmac.md

 ### 3.3 Customize Low-stream Video Parameters

 If you enable dual-stream mode, you can customize the default low-stream video parameters at the app level.
-For example, setting the video profile to 320 x 180, 15 fps, and 140 kbps:
+For example, setting the video profile to 320 x 180, 15 fps, and 140 Kbps:

 ```
 setParameters("{\"che.video.lowBitRateStreamParameter\":{\"width\":320,\"height\":180,\"frameRate\":15,\"bitRate\":140}}"